Data Modifications under Read Committed Snapshot Isolation

 That is a good description of how things work for statements that read data, but there are important differences for statements running under RCSI that modify existing rows.

-I emphasise the modification of existing rows above because the following considerations apply only to UPDATE and DELETE operations (and the corresponding actions of a MERGE statement).
-To be clear, INSERT statements are specifically excluded from the behaviour I am about to describe.
+statements are specifically excluded from the behaviour I am about to describe.
 This is because inserts do not modify existing data.

 Important

-The information in this article does not apply if Optimized Locking with lock after qualification (LAQ) is in use.
+The information in this article does not fully apply if Optimized Locking with lock after qualification (LAQ) is in use.

 Update Locks and Row Versions